NiryoRobotics/roscon-2025/src/hg_biermann_report.md

-Note that the callbacks should communicate their state to the main thread, using a shared variable to prevent the execution of multiple actions at the same time, now that the response is recieved in a different thread.
+Note that the callbacks should communicate their state to the main thread, using a shared variable to prevent the execution of multiple actions at the same time, now that the response is received in a different thread.